-The Government has established the Tasmanian Energy Security Taskforce to identify ways to help future proof Tasmania from the types of energy security challenges the State has experienced in early 2016.
+The Government established the Tasmanian Energy Security Taskforce to identify ways to help future proof Tasmania from the types of energy security challenges the State experienced in 2015‑16.

-The Taskforce will undertake an independent energy security risk assessment for Tasmania having regard to:
+The Taskforce undertook an independent energy security risk assessment for Tasmania having regard to:

-- likely developments in technology, such as battery storage and electric vehicles;
+- likely developments in technology, such as batter storage and supply

 - a review of energy security oversight arrangements.